DorkHelmet/rankingsystems/README.md

 5. previous faced Opponents (but not last played)
 6. last played opponent.

+*Note:* MS/Blizzard/Riot test shows to be able to create good/optimal match making you need around 40 opponent in queue per player in a given match (so around 80 players for a 1v1 game) at the time of searching for a match, this means that you should have to have at least a minium of 60+ players per tier looking for a match at any given time, and ideally per level! using that as a basis for how many tiers, and how many levels to have for the best match making.
+[Source](https://youtu.be/-pglxege-gU?t=2840)

 #### Legendary match making
 Continue to itterate on the ELO ranking system currently being used.